plasne/pyfunc-playground/README.md

 - Can we do an HTTP POST to a web webservice?

-- Can we save to blob storage?
+- Can we save to blob storage? output binding

 - Test performance of an operation from cold and warm and document it.